vaphor/array-benchmarks/README.md

 ### Using the docker file

 We provide a docker image file [array-benchmarks.tar](https://hub.docker.com/repository/docker/jbraine/data_abstraction_benchmarks).
 To use the docker image,
-- Load the docker image dataabs abs using : `docker pull jbraine/data_abstraction_benchmarks`
+- Pull the docker image from DockerHub using : `docker pull jbraine/data_abstraction_benchmarks`
 - Run the docker image interactively using : `docker run -it data_abstraction_benchmarks /bin/bash`
 - Go to the array benchmarks folder : `cd Tools/array-benchmarks`